Buy the Award-Winning Book Here (over 800 copies sold, as of January 2025)!!!!!!!!

 Advice For How Grad and Undergrad Students Should Interact with BIPOC Professors (Brown & Gómez, 2022): greet us with respect; treat us equally; have realistic–and fair–expectations of us; respect our boundaries; be thoughtful when addressing conflict with us; be intentional when meeting with us; create a mentorship network; do not mistake our kindness for leniency; guard against perpetuating bias in teaching evaluations; use today as preparation for tomorrow

-I, Dr. Jennifer M. Gómez, am an Assistant Professor at Boston University (BU) School of Social Work, Clinical Practice Department, and Faculty Affiliate at BU’s Center for Innovation in Social Work & Health.
+I, Dr. Jennifer M. Gómez, am an Associate Professor at Boston University (BU) School of Social Work, Clinical Practice Department and Faculty Affiliate at BU’s Center for Innovation in Social Work & Health.

 The HOPE Lab

-As a CASBS Fellow at Stanford University (2021-22), I wrote my first book project- The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: APA Books; anticipated publication date: Summer 2023).
+As a CASBS Fellow at Stanford University (2021-22), I wrote my first book- The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: APA Books; 2023).
 Filmed January 2022, I discuss the content of the book and my writing process in Cultural Betrayal & ‘Conundrums’: The Making of a Book, at the BUSSW Equity & Inclusion Speaker Series.

 PI: Dr. Jennifer M. Gómez